 The transition to our educator’s home for both my children was extremely easy and it happened at a pace that worked for myself and the children - Parent

 Wild Things offer the highest quality home-based early childhood service - where children can be children, and nothing is more important than that.

-The Wild Things team supports an ever increasing number of families throughout the Lower South Island who wish to engage the services of a home-based educator or nanny.
+The Wild Things team supports an ever increasing number of families throughout the Lower South Island who wish to engage the services of a home-based educator.

-Our educators and nannies are trained to provide the highest quality home-based early childhood care and education for your children.
-So if your family is looking for a dedicated educator or nanny for your children Wild Things are here to help.
+Our educators are trained to provide the highest quality home-based early childhood care and education for your children.
+So if your family is looking for a dedicated educator for your children Wild Things are here to help.

 Research has proven that the first three years of a child’s life is when most brain development occurs - and that development is directly linked to the baby’s environment.
 This is why we believe it is important that a child’s environment is safe and nurturing where the child forms secure attachments due to primary care and small group size.